 It’s a party for your taste buds, eat it!

-Jordan Folklore Museum
+Go to the Jordan Folklore Museum

 While it’s a small museum, located near the Roman Amphitheater near downtown Amman, it’s worth a quick visit.
 I really enjoyed viewing the various clothing on display there.
 The cultures of the Reef, Bedu, and Madineh are represented by not only clothing, but everyday tools and utensils.
 Entrance into the Jordan Folklore Museum is included with the price of your Roman Amphitheater ticket, so get your monies worth and go.